lpapailiou/fac/README.md

 The ``Executor`` can also be set to script mode.
 In this case, only the last entered statement will trigger the execution of print calls.
 In the console, entered code will be validated after pressing ENTER on a blank input line.
-This means, multiple lines can be entered before validating (e.g. breaks are allowed within complex statements).
+This means, multiple lines can be entered before validating (e.g. line breaks are allowed in between complex statements).

 ## Repository handling
 This section contains a few technical notes about this repository.